jkbonfield/htslib/BGZF2.md

   It works for SAM though and the BAM can be uncompressed with zstd -d, so it's an indexing issue.

+- If seekable index or genomic index don't fit within a single zstd frame then we need to be able to concatenate them together to form a single index.
+How likely is this to happen?
+Unknown, but we can write it in the spec even if we don't support it in code yet.

 =============================================================================